cedric130813/cedric130813/README.md

 # 💫About Me :
-👋 Hi, I’m Cedric from Nanyang Technological University (NTU)

-😎 Welcome to my Github repo (shortform for repository) page!

-📌 I'm passionate about tech-related side projects (interest in SEO, Marketing Analytics) & I'm also working on a Telegram Bot 🤖 which searches for information on skincare ingredients
+👋 Hi, I’m Cedric from Nanyang Technological University (NTU) 📌 I'm passionate about tech-related side projects (interest in SEO, Marketing Analytics) & I'm also working on a Telegram Bot 🤖 which searches for information on skincare ingredients

 ## 🌐Socials